Skip to content

 Dangers of fake supplements

-Patients rely on practitioners, manufacturers, and retailers for health and supplement information.
+Patients rely on providers, manufacturers, and retailers for health and supplement information.
 Fake dietary supplements may be convincingly marketed, have a price tag that attracts consumers, and even be sold at well-known retailers.
-Unfortunately, these big-box stores and e-commerce sites often don’t have rigorous quality standards for supplements.
+Unfortunately, these big-box stores and e-commerce sites often don’t have rigorous supplement quality assurance.
 (2)(5)

 This oversight may expose consumers to potentially harmful chemicals or even banned substances.
 Fake products may contain mislabeled ingredients, toxic doses, or impurities that can cause illness, such as bacteria or mold.
 (1) Taking fake health supplements may cause undesirable side effects, such as chest pain, fatigue, or a rash.
 They can also lead to more severe reactions, such as heart, kidney, or liver damage.
 (6)(8)(9)